seank-reid/Fortinet/README.md

 - Validate in the GUI under *Policy & Objects*.

 ## Notes
-- Treat this as a reference repo — review before deploying in production.
+- Treat this as a reference repo.
+Please review before deploying in production.
 - If you want to contribute or suggest improvements, feel free to open an issue/PR.